jmengit/docker-python-webserver/README.md

-# docker-python-chromedriver
+# docker-python-webserver

-Super simple container to run basic basic python scripts that require chromedriver and selenium.
+Super simple container to run a basic python webserver.
+Can return basic HTML or launch other python scripts on GET, POST, or HEAD

 ### Simple Build and Run:
-Map the folder that contains your scripts on your host drive to "/scripts" - The docker will automatically run a file called "main.sh" if one exists in scripts directory.
+The docker will automatically run a file called "main.py" if one exists in scripts directory - If desired simply map the folder that contains your scripts on your host drive to "/scripts"
 ```
-docker build -t python-chromedriver https://raw.githubusercontent.com/jmengit/docker-python-chromedriver/main/Dockerfile
+docker build -t python-webserver https://raw.githubusercontent.com/jmengit/docker-python-webserver/main/Dockerfile
-docker run -v "/script/directory/on/host:/scripts" python-chromedriver
+docker run -p 8000:8000 -v "/script/directory/on/host:/scripts" python-webserver
 ```

 ### Docker-Compose YAML Example
 ```
 version: "3.8"
 services:
-  python-chromedriver:
+  python-webserver:
-    image: jmendock/python-chromedriver
+    image: jmendock/python-webserver
-    container_name: python-chromedriver
+    container_name: python-webserver
     restart: unless-stopped
+    ports:
+      - 8000:8000
     volumes:
       - /script/directory/on/host:/scripts
 ```